microsoft/DiceWeb/XboxOne/SystemInfo/README.md

 It has been modified to allow you to vary the output size and the number of included languages based on a configuration file.
 This is helpful for producing test content for uploading to Partner Center.

-For more information about the orignal sample, see this [Word document](https://github.com/microsoft/Xbox-ATG-Samples/blob/master/XDKSamples/System/SystemInfo/Readme.docx).
+For more information about the original sample, see this [Word document](https://github.com/microsoft/Xbox-ATG-Samples/blob/master/XDKSamples/System/SystemInfo/Readme.docx).

 ## Requirements
 * Xbox One Development Kit